Shop Subscribe

 The Benefits of Rock Climbing

 Rock climbing can be a positive and powerful part of a high-quality physical education program.
 It is a very appealing activity that offers a welcome alternative to traditional team sports.
-In addition, climbing affects all three learning domains to offer many benefits to youth of all ages.
+In addition, climbing affects all three learning domains and offers many benefits to youth of all ages.

 Elementary and middle schools typically have traverse, or horizontal, climbing walls in which students climb across the wall, from one end to the other, rather than up to the top.
 High schools typically have top-rope climbing walls which require special safety training and additional equipment.
 Regardless of which type of climbing wall a school has, the same benefits to students are reaped.